-When it comes to designing loyalty programs, independent properties have an advantage over chain hotels; unrestricted by rigid standards, independents have more freedom to be creative and to personalize rewards.
-Ultimately, the perfect loyalty program should be established based on your particular property, who your guests are, and what they want.
+Loyalty programs need to be simple, meaningful, and flexible.
+Independent properties have an advantage over chain hotels.
+Unrestricted by rigid standards, independents have more freedom to be creative and personalize rewards.
+The perfect loyalty program should be based on your particular property, who your guests are, and what they want.

 Make it Easy to Earn Rewards

-It can be difficult to see the value in a complicated reward program wrought with rules, where rewards take a long time coming — especially for infrequent travelers.
-To attract a wider range of members, loyalty programs should make it easy for travelers to earn and redeem points, with no black-out dates and points that never expire.
+It can be difficult to see the value in a program wrought with rules, where rewards take a long time coming, especially for infrequent travelers.
+To attract a wider range of members, loyalty programs should make it easy for travelers to earn and redeem points with no black-out dates or expiration.

-For frequent corporate guests who enjoy status recognition, a program offering tiered benefits provides them with the distinction they seek.
-And with points that never expire, the complicated (and awkward) situation of demoting members can be avoided.
+For frequent corporate guests who enjoy status recognition, a program offering tiered benefits provides the distinction they seek.
+And with no expiration, the complicated (and awkward) situation of demoting members can be avoided.

 Deliver Instant Gratification

 Businesses are more transparent and accessible than ever—and, therefore, more competitive—so rewards programs should deliver tangible value that loyal customers can enjoy sooner.
-In addition to a simple sign-up process, hotels are beginning to offer guests immediate perks simply for enrolling, like a free drink at the bar or a small welcome gift.
+In addition to an easy sign-up, hotels can offer guests immediate perks simply for enrolling, such as a small welcome gift.
+(Chocolate is always appreciated.)

-While free and discounted stays are the most popular rewards, it typically takes an infrequent traveler a long time to earn them.
-To maintain interest (and loyalty), properties should offer more frequent rewards that could include room upgrades or dining discounts, and throw in soft perks like late check-out, drink vouchers, a free movie rental, or in-room cookies with a personal note.
+While free and discounted stays are the most popular rewards, it takes an infrequent traveler a long time to earn them.
+To maintain interest, properties should offer more frequent rewards that could include room upgrades or dining discounts.
+You can also throw in soft perks like a late check-out.
+Everyone loves sleeping in!

 Make Loyalty Members Feel Extra Special

-All guests should be made to feel appreciated, but repeat guests even more so because loyal customers are a business’ most valuable asset.
-How do you make guests feel appreciated?
-Through personalized service that demonstrates you really care.
+All guests should feel valued but repeat guests even more so because loyal customers are a business’ best asset.
+Harvard Business Review states that obtaining a new customer costs five to twenty-five times more than keeping a current one.
+So how do you make current guests feel especially welcome?
+Through personalized service that demonstrates you care.

 Provide Easy Access

-The more transparent your loyalty program is, the easier it is for your guests to understand and engage with it.
+The more transparent your loyalty program, the easier it is for your guests to understand and engage with.

-With a flexible loyalty program that offers guests what they really want, independent properties can attract and retain repeat business from all types of travelers across all generations.
-WebRezPro property management system now offers integration with two sophisticated loyalty programs — Preferred Patron and Stash Hotel Rewards — simplifying guest rewards management for independent hotels.
+With a flexible loyalty program that offers guests what they really want, independent properties can attract and retain repeat business from all types of travelers.
+Contact us to learn more about how you can use WebRezPro to implement a winning loyalty program at your property.